-Public reports which measure our progress against this document is published quarterly, with the latest report for Quarter 3 (September to December) is available at.
+Public reports which measure our progress against this document are published quarterly, with the latest report for Quarter 3 (September to December) available at: http://modgov:9070/documents/s36156/Quarter%203%20Improvement%20Plan%20Monitoring%20Report.pdf.

-http://modgov:9070/documents/s36156/Quarter%203%20Improvement%20Plan%20Monitoring%20Report.pdf.

 The end of year report will be available mid July 2016 alongside a fuller assessment of achievements for the year.